Percocet and Alcohol/Food Interactions

-There are 2 alcohol/food/lifestyle interactions with Percocet (acetaminophen / oxycodone) which include:
+There is 1 alcohol/food/lifestyle interaction with Percocet (acetaminophen / oxycodone).

 Consumer information for this interaction is not currently available.

-GENERALLY AVOID: The central nervous system-depressant effects of oxycodone and alcohol may be additive.
-Combining these agents may result in additive CNS-depression and impairment of judgment, thinking, and psychomotor skills.
-In more severe cases, respiratory depression, hypotension, profound sedation, and coma can occur.
+GENERALLY AVOID: Alcohol may potentiate the central nervous system (CNS) depressant effects of opioid analgesics including oxycodone.
+Concomitant use may result in additive CNS depression and impairment of judgment, thinking, and psychomotor skills.
+In more severe cases, hypotension, respiratory depression, profound sedation, coma, or even death may occur.

-There are 745 drug interactions with Percocet (acetaminophen / oxycodone)
+There are 600 drug interactions with Percocet (acetaminophen / oxycodone).

 There are 20 disease interactions with Percocet (acetaminophen / oxycodone) which include:

 - liver disease

 - impaired GI motility